 What should my camper not bring?

 - Personal property, toys, games, jewelry, etc. (unless requested by camp counselors with theme week)

 - New Castle County is not responsible for the safety of items brought to camp.

 Send your full-day recreation and sports camper with a nutritionally balanced lunch, snacks and water/drinks.
 Keep in mind there are no refrigerators or microwaves at camp.
 Packing lunch in an insulated bag or hard-top cooler is recommended, labeled with your camper’s name.
 Lunch may be provided at specific camps by the school district Nutritional Programs, if available.

 The Camp Office is located at 77 Reads Way, New Castle 19720, and can be reached at (302) 395-5654.

 What happens on rainy days?

 Recreation and specialty camps are held rain or shine.
-If it is dangerous weather (thunder and lightning, extreme heat index, etc.), campers move indoors.
-However, in a light drizzle or rain, we still have limited outside activities and keep playing!
+If it is dangerous weather (thunder and lightning, extreme heat index, etc.), campers move indoors, depending on the site.
+However, in a light drizzle or rain, we still have limited inside activities and keep playing outdoors when possible!
 Dress appropriately on these days and pack an extra set of clothes.

 What if my camper loses something at camp?